segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 ## The Hype Is Real

 Artificial Intelligence (AI) is far from just a buzzword these days.
-As a software engineer at [a company](https://en.wikipedia.org/wiki/Microsoft) you've probably heard of that's behind many AI infused products (including ownership of [GitHub](https://en.wikipedia.org/wiki/GitHub) and its suite of [AI coding tools](https://github.com/features/copilot), owners of [LinkedIn](https://en.wikipedia.org/wiki/LinkedIn), a significant [stake in OpenAI](https://fortune.com/2024/10/18/microsoft-openai-equity-stake-nonprofit-for-profit-reorganization-sam-altman/), creators of [VSCode](https://en.wikipedia.org/wiki/Visual_Studio_Code), not to mention their own extensive suite of [AI products](https://www.microsoft.com/en-us/microsoft-copilot/organizations))—I can assure you that AI's impact is very real.
+As a software engineer at [a company](https://en.wikipedia.org/wiki/Microsoft) heavily involved in AI (in addition to their own [AI platform](https://www.microsoft.com/en-us/microsoft-copilot/organizations), they're the creators of [VS Code](https://en.wikipedia.org/wiki/Visual_Studio_Code), owners of [GitHub](https://github.com/features/copilot), owners of [LinkedIn](https://en.wikipedia.org/wiki/LinkedIn), and the big tech sponsor behind [OpenAI](https://fortune.com/2024/10/18/microsoft-openai-equity-stake-nonprofit-for-profit-reorganization-sam-altman/))—I can assure you that AI's impact is very real.

 I open my laptop every day to a flood of messages from colleagues, managers, and organizational leaders encouraging the use of AI tools to make us work faster, be more efficient, and most notably, write (or really, generate) code.
 The message is consistent across all levels: use AI tools.
 This isn't just a thing at [my employer](https://en.wikipedia.org/wiki/Microsoft), it's a consistent theme across tech.

-The AI coding revolution is not a fad.
+The AI coding revolution is not a [fad](https://www.google.com/search?q=fad+definition).
 There are even new terms popping up to describe it like [Natural Language Programming](https://segunakinyemi.com/blog/natural-language-programming/) and [Vibe Coding](https://en.wikipedia.org/wiki/Vibe_coding).
 Companies are actively pushing employees to use these tools, doing everything to make adoption as easy and smooth as possible.
 And the more you use them, the more you understand why—they're [seriously good](https://segunakinyemi.com/blog/github-copilot-agent-mode/).

 If you already work in tech and want to survive, or are looking to break into the field, embracing AI isn't optional, it's essential.
-This article is my attempt to help you navigate this shift, based on what I'm seeing working in the industry.
+This article is my attempt at helping you navigate this shift, based on what I'm seeing working in the industry (I'm out here tryna survive myself!).

 ## The State of AI in Tech